tnebooks/12th-physics/content.en/electrostatics/_index.md

 _p qai qa i qai_\= − −( )=  2 (1.10)

-The electric dipole moment vector lies along the line joining two charges and is directed from –_q_ to +_q_.
+The electric dipole moment vector lies along the line joining two charges and is directed from –q _ to +q _.
 The SI unit of dipole moment is coulomb metre (Cm).
 The electric field lines for an electric dipole are shown in Figure 1.14 (b). - For simplicity, the two charges are placed on the _x_\-axis.
-Even if the two charges are placed on _y_ or _z_\-axis, dipole moment will point from –_q_ to +_q_.
+Even if the two charges are placed on _y_ or _z_\-axis, dipole moment will point from –q _ to +q _.

 - The magnitude of the electric dipole moment is equal to the product of the magnitude of one of the charges and the distance between them,